jacebrowning/dropthebeat/README.md

 --------

 * Recommend songs to friends
-* Get a list of songs recommended by friends
+* Get a list of songs shared by friends
-* Ignore or download the songs to your computer
+* Download the songs to your computer